Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 “So too, you also must be prepared”

-But, maybe, we should first clarify which coming He is talking about.
-Is He referring to our death?
-Is He talking about the end of the world?
-Both are certainly comings of the Lord He has expressly left uncertain to provoke a constant attention in us.
-But, going by an estimate of probabilities, perhaps none of our generation will bear witness to a universal cataclysm that means the end of human life on this planet.
-And, insofar as death is concerned, this will be only once and that will be it.
-But while waiting for this moment to arrive, is there any nearer coming for which we should always be on guard?
+But perhaps we should first clarify what coming he is speaking of.
+Is it the hour of death?
+Is it the end of the world?
+Certainly, these are comings of the Lord that He has expressly left uncertain to inspire in us constant alertness.
+But, calculating the probabilities, perhaps no one of our generation will witness a universal cataclysm that puts an end to human life on this planet.
+And, as far as death is concerned, this will only be once and that's enough.
+Until this comes, isn't there another coming closer for which we should always be prepared?

 Thoughts on Today's Gospel